 Parties, Date, and Signatures

-This is probably a no-brainer, but in order to make your own coaching contract official, you’ll need to specify who’s signing it and when the life coaching agreement contract became official.
+This is probably a no-brainer, but in order to make your own coaching contract official, you’ll need to specify who’s signing it and when the life coaching agreement became official.

 [ Read: Use These Terms and Conditions to Keep The Drama Out of Your Coaching Business ]

-The Definition of Coaching In General
+The Definition of Coaching Services

 To shed some light on what life coaching as a service is, here’s how the sample contract of the International Coaching Federation describes it:

 Life coaching is a partnership (defined as an alliance, not a legal business partnership) between the Coach and the Client in a thought-provoking and creative process that inspires the client to maximize personal and professional potential.
-It is designed to facilitate the creation/development of personal, professional or business goals and to develop and carry out a strategy/plan for achieving those goals.
+It is designed to facilitate the creation/development of personal, professional, or business goals and to develop and carry out a strategy/plan for achieving those goals.

 [Read: 3 Ready-made Coaching Disclaimer Templates to Use Today ]

-The Description of Your Life Coaching Services
+The Description of Your Specific Life Coaching Services

 [ Read: How To Price & Put Together High-End Coaching Packages ]

-Include the number and length of coaching sessions that are included in your package and that you guarantee to deliver.
+Include the number and length of coaching sessions included in your package and that you guarantee to deliver.
 If you occasionally offer additional life coaching sessions for clients as you see fit, that’s okay — it’s always better to underpromise and overdeliver.

-If your package always includes a form of accountability, training, or group coaching, and they form a core part of your process, you should write them into your coaching contract as well.
-If these are simply bonuses or a variety of tools to support your life coaching process, then you don’t have to mention them.
+If accountability, training, or group coaching are a core part of your process, you can also write them into your coaching contract.
+If these are simply bonuses or various tools to support your client as you see fit, then you don’t have to mention them.

 The Duration of the Life Coaching Contract